Post-Mortem: A Disastrous Git Merge and the Resulting Workflow

 Root cause: Unprotected main branch combined with git push --force

-On a Friday โ because it's always a Friday โ one of our junior developers was stuck on a merge conflict inside a long-running refactoring branch.
-The kind of conflict where Git marks up half the file and nothing looks right no matter how you read the diff markers.
-He'd been at it for a while.
-Tried resolving manually, got confused, tried again.
-Eventually, somehow, he ran git push origin main --force.
+One of our junior developers was stuck on a merge conflict inside a long-running refactoring branch.
+The kind of conflict where Git marks up half the file and the diff markers make nothing look right no matter how you read them.
+He'd been working at it for a while.
+Tried resolving manually.
+Got confused.
+Tried again.
+Eventually, through a sequence of steps I still don't fully understand, he ran git push origin main --force.

-On any other week, branch protection rules on main would have stopped it cold.
-GitHub would have rejected the push, thrown an error, end of story.
+Any other week, branch protection on main would have stopped it cold.
+GitHub would have rejected the push with an error, end of story.
 But we'd been in the middle of migrating the repo from our old GitHub org to a new one earlier that week.
 During the migration, branch protection got turned off.
-Somebody was supposed to re-enable it.
+Somebody was supposed to re-enable it afterward.
 Nobody did.
-There was no ticket for it.
+No ticket for it.
 No checklist item.
-It just... fell through.
+The task fell through the cracks in a way that felt obvious in hindsight and invisible at the time.

 So the remote accepted the force push.
-Forty-eight commits from three different developers.
+Forty-eight commits from three contributors.
 Two days of integrated, reviewed, tested work.
 Gone from main.
-Replaced with whatever was on this junior dev's local branch, which was weeks behind.
+Replaced with whatever was on this junior dev's local branch, which was weeks behind the current state.

-He didn't even realize what had happened.
-He pinged me on Slack about twenty minutes later asking why his PR was showing weird diffs.
+He didn't realize what had happened.
+Pinged me on Slack about twenty minutes later asking why his PR was showing weird diffs.
 That's when I looked at the commit log and felt my stomach drop.

-Here's the thing about git push --force โ it doesn't delete commits from the server immediately.
-Git's garbage collection hasn't run yet, the objects are still there, they're just orphaned.
+What saved us: git push --force doesn't destroy commits on the server immediately.
+Git's garbage collection hasn't run yet.
+The commit objects are still there, floating in the object store.
+They're just orphaned.
 No branch points to them anymore.
-They're floating.
-If you can find them, you can get them back.
+If you can find the right hash, you can get everything back.
 If.

-We SSH'd into our CI server, which had fetched main recently, and ran git reflog to find the commit hash that main was pointing to before the force push landed.
+We SSH'd into the CI server, which had fetched main recently, and used git reflog to find the commit hash that main was pointing to before the force push landed.

 git reflog show origin/main